rec/safer/README.rst

 ✏️safer: a safer file writer ✏️
 -------------------------------

+No more partial writes and corruption - ``safer`` writes an entire file successfully, or leaves it untouched.

-Safely write or print to a file in a context where the original file is only overwritten if the context completes without throwing an exception.
+``safer.writer()`` and ``safer.printer()`` open a file for writing or printing as a context manager, but actually write to the file only once the context exits successfully: if an Exception is raised, then the original file is left untouched.

-Tested on Python versions 2.7, and 3.4 through 3.8.
+Tests run on Python 2.7, and 3.4 through 3.8.

 Install ``safer`` from the command line using
 `pip <https://pypi.org/project/pip/>`_:

 .. code-block:: bash

-    pip3 install safer
+    pip install safer

-NOTE: ``safer`` uses a temporary file which is copied over the original file after the context completes successfully, so it temporarily uses as much disk space as the old file and the new file put together.
+Note that ``safer`` uses a temporary file which is moved over the target file after the context manager exits successfully: at its peak it requires as much disk space as the old and new files put together.

 EXAMPLES
 ---------